twilio-labs/plugin-flex-outbound-dialpad/README.md

 Also, the plugin assumes an acitvity of "Busy" or "Offline" is configured for making the worker automatically unavailable, and it assumes activties "Idle" or "Available" are configured for automatically going available, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.

 # change log

 v1.1 - added ringtone when dialing, DTMF tones while on a call and better state management.

 - breaking change to url, must align with backend

 v1.0 - initial release

+## Code of Conduct

+Please be aware that this project has a [Code of Conduct](https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md).
+The tldr; is to just be excellent to each other ❤️

 # TODOs